SR 500 Review (Updated to the SR540): Is it the right roaster for you?

 There’s a Run/Cool button that allows you to switch from blowing hot air to a 3 minute cool cycle that overrides the timer without interrupting the roasting process.

-Unfortunately this roaster hasn’t got a smoke suppression feature.
+Unfortunately this roaster does not have a smoke suppression feature.
 While the top of the machine does a pretty good job at slowing down the smoke, make sure you roast in a ventilated area or underneath your stove’s hood fan (especially if you are going for a dark roast).

 Ease of Use – 4.5/5